Domerpig/djg/README.md

 # DJG
 DJG is a simple library and cli tool generating JSON objects based on a given schema.

-*DJG is in very early development.
+*DJG is in very early development.*

-Currently only properties of type number and string are supported.*
+Currently supported features:
+ - number
+ - string
+ - array
+ - enum & const for each type

 ## Installation